 The City of Rockledge is continuously modifying and improving our website to provide enhanced access to documents for individuals who are visually impaired or have a disability and to ensure compliance with the requirements of the Americans with Disabilities Act (ADA) to make reasonable accommodations.
 While these modifications are being made, some documents may not be available on the website.

 Complete agenda packages and documents not currently viewable on the website can be provided by contacting our City Clerk, Jennifer LeVasseur, at (321) 221-7540 x.
 104 or firstname.lastname@example.org.

-The commission is composed of nine members appointed by City Council to three-year terms and one non-voting member from Brevard Public Schools.
+The commission is composed of seven members appointed by City Council to three-year terms and one non-voting member from Brevard Public Schools.

 |Julie Rebelo||Member||January 2024|

 Following appointment, any member who has three consecutive unexcused absences (those not approved by the chair prior to the meeting involved) or a total of four absences during any 12-month period (excused or unexcused) shall automatically be terminated and removed as a member of the board.

 - Gather, process and store information and materials relating to the use and development of land.

 - Investigate matters which might affect the health, welfare, safety or public interest of the city and other matters which might affect the environmental quality of the area.

 - Employ means of publicity and education to promote public understanding of matters related to planning and environmental quality.